 I close with a very pointed Scripture.
 You've heard it before; listen again.
 "I call heaven and earth to record this day against you, that I have set before you life and death, blessing and cursing.
 Therefore, choose life."
 Let's pray.

-We pray, Father, that You would speak to the heart of anyone here tonight who doesn't know You as Savior, that you would bring them to the place where they are trapped between Hell and Your justice with no escape.
-May they come to Jesus Christ and accept the free and blessed gift of salvation that He offers.
-We pray in His blessed name, Amen.
+We pray, Father, that You would speak to the heart of anyone here tonight who doesn't know You as Savior, that You’d bring them to the place where they are trapped between hell and Your justice.
+There’s no escape.
+That they may come to Jesus Christ and accept the free and blessed gift of salvation that He offers.
+We pray in His blessed name, amen.

 You may reproduce this Grace to You content for non-commercial purposes in accordance with Grace to You's Copyright Policy (http://www.gty.org/connect/copyright).